ibm-cloud-docs/schematics/limitations.md

 These `terraform.tfstate` files are not imported when you create a {{site.data.keyword.bpshort}} workspace.
 Because the `terraform.tfstate` file is not available to {{site.data.keyword.bplong_notm}}, you cannot use the service to manage {{site.data.keyword.cloud_notm}} resources that you already provisioned and started managing with native Terraform.

-### Can I use an `output.tf` file?
+### Can I define output values?
 {: #terraform-output}

-In a `output.tf` file, you can include the information that you want to retrieve about your resources after the Terraform template is applied in your {{site.data.keyword.cloud_notm}} environment.
+In native Terraform, you can use output values to make information about your {{site.data.keyword.cloud_notm}} resources available after the template is applied in your {{site.data.keyword.cloud_notm}} environment.
+You can retrieve these values by using the `terraform output` command.
 {: shortdesc}

-In native Terraform, you can access the information that you defined in the `output.tf` file by using the `terraform output` command.
-This command is not supported in {{site.data.keyword.bpshort}}.
+{{site.data.keyword.bplong_notm}} does not support the `terraform output` command and you cannot retrieve output values from the console, UI, or API.
+However, if you define output values in your Terraform configuration files, you can see these output values if you parse the Terraform logs for your latest apply action.

 ## Data storage and residency
 {: #limitation-data-residency}